-PROGRAM NEWS & ANNOUNCEMENT: Ranked #10 in US News and World Report for Best Online Graduate Computer Information Technology Programs.
+PROGRAM NEWS & ANNOUNCEMENT: Ranked in the top 15th in the nation 2 years in a row.
+Read the details for 2018 in the US News and World Report for Best Online Graduate Computer Information Technology Programs.

 About the Program

-The core course foundation for the Master's of Science in Software Engineering is realized through the Software Engineering Certificate Program.
+The core course foundation for the Master's of Science in software engineering is realized through the software engineering certificate program.
 The Certificate consists of 15 credits, 12 of which can be completed as a non-degree student.
-The Master's degree requires 18 credits in addition to the certificate.
-To work towards a master's degree the student must be accepted to the MSSE program.
+The master's degree requires 18 credits in addition to the certificate.
+To work toward a master's degree, the student must be accepted to the MSSE program.

-The courses for both the Certificate and the Master's degree are offered one evening per week, live via the internet, using the WVU eCampus web site.
-Check out our Blog for more program insights from the Program Coordinator and others at WVU Software Engineering Program Blog.
-To access current term classes, login to ecampus at http://ecampus.wvu.edu.
+The courses for both the certificate and the master's degree are offered one evening per week, live via the Internet, using the WVU eCampus website.
+Check out our blog for more program insights from the program coordinator and others in the program .
+To access current term classes, login to eCampus at http://ecampus.wvu.edu.

 As far as possible, full information about the program is maintained on these web pages:

 - MSSE Requirements

 - Graduation Procedures

 - Schedules and syllabi